What is Black Economics?

 So what is Black Economics in practice?

-Black economics is a collection of social science ideas and concepts linking the fortunes of the Black Diaspora with economic success.
+Black economics is a collection of social science ideas and concepts linking the fortunes of the Black Diaspora with economic success and happiness.
+Many of the ideas are similar to Kwanzaa: Elevating black culture, supporting community, practicing cooperatives economics and long term thinking

 Black Economic Topics